 But what are the Northern Lights?

-They are a natural occurrence that can be seen as clouds of greenish light, typically in one part of the sky.
+They are a natural occurrence seen as clouds of greenish light, typically in one part of the sky.

 What are the Best Conditions for the Northern Lights in Iceland?

-As a rule, the Northern Lights require darkness on Iceland’s clearest nights, where the skies are totally free of clouds, and there is no moonlight to interfere.
-It is also important that lights from settlements do not obscure visibility either.
+As a rule, the Northern Lights require darkness on Iceland’s clearest nights, where the skies are totally free of clouds and no moonlight to interfere.
+It is also essential that lights from settlements do not obscure visibility either.

 What are the Best Places to See the Northern Lights in Iceland?

-The Northern Lights can be seen in various parts of Iceland during the winter months, both in Reykjavik capital city and other cities.
-Still, it’s generally best to go outside the cities where there is minimal light pollution to experience the northern lights.
+The Northern Lights can be seen in various parts of Iceland during winter, both in Reykjavik’s capital city and other cities.
+Still, it’s generally best to go outside the cities with minimal light pollution to experience the northern lights.